dotnetdev3/AspNetCoreMultiPartProject/README.md

 __Note:__ this isn't the only way to accomplish this, however; this is what the project's tests are expecting.
 Implimenting this in a different way will likely result in being marked as incomplete / incorrect.

 - [ ] Creating ASP.NET Core Application from scratch
-	- [ ] Add Middleware to Startup.cs
+	- [ ] Add Middleware/Configuration to Startup.cs
 		- [ ] Add Static File support
 			- Add UseStaticFiles to Configure.
 		- [ ] Add MVC support
 			- Add AddMVC to ConfigureServices.
 			- Add UseMVC to Configure.
+				- Provide UseMVC with default Controller/Action/Id Route (defaulting to Home/Index)
 		- [ ] Add EntityFramework support
 			- Add DbContext to ConfigureServices.
+			- Set to use Local SqlLite database
+				- InMemory when running in testing / dev ?
 		- [ ] Add Authentication support
 			- Add AddIdentity to ConfigureServices.
+				- Use EntityFrameworkStorers
+				- Use DefaultTokenProviders
 			- Add UseAuthentication to Configure.
 		- [ ] Setup Error Pages
 			- Add IsDevelopment Condition to Configure